-by requiring $G_{\alpha,\tilde\rho}(z)$ to be the inverse function of $z\mapsto 1/z+\phi_{\alpha,\tilde\rho}(1/z)$.
-The parameterization $(\alpha,\tilde \rho)$ which is used to define the Voiculescu transform via \eqref{def_phi_Voiculescu} goes back to the seminal work of Bercovici, Pata and Biane \cite{BPB1999}.
-In order to present our formulas in a more compact way and to highlight close connections with the classical stable distributions, we have to introduce a new parameterization for the class of free stable distributions.
-Instead of using the pair $(\alpha,\tilde \rho) \in {\mathcal B}$ we will use parameters
+The parameterization $(\alpha,\tilde \rho)$ which is used to define the Voiculescu transform via \eqref{def_phi_Voiculescu} goes back to the seminal work of Bercovici, Pata and Biane \cite{BPB1999} (it also appears implicitly in \cite[Theorem 7.5]{BV1993}).
+In order to present our formulas in a more compact way and to highlight close connections with the classical stable distributions, we need to introduce a new parameterization for the class of free stable distributions.
+Instead of using the parameters $(\alpha,\tilde \rho) \in {\mathcal B}$, we will use the pair